abundo/dnsmgr/README.md

 Each file will then be compared to these files

-     /etc/bind/master/include/example.com
+     /etc/bind/primary/include/example.com
-     /etc/bind/master/include/1.168.192.in-addr.arpa
+     /etc/bind/primary/include/1.168.192.in-addr.arpa
-     /etc/bind/master/include/0.0.0.0.1.0.0.0.8.b.d.0.1.0.0.2.ip6.arpa
+     /etc/bind/primary/include/0.0.0.0.1.0.0.0.8.b.d.0.1.0.0.2.ip6.arpa

 If there is a change
-- the file in /tmp/ is copied to /etc/bind/master/include
+- The file in /tmp/ is copied to /etc/bind/primary/include
-- the SOA serial is incremented for the zone
+- The SOA serial is incremented for the zone
-- the zone is reloaded in bind
+- The zone is reloaded in bind

 # Summary of configuration files

-This shows an example setup, in a ubuntu 14.04 system
+This shows an example setup, in a Ubuntu 14.04 system

-## dnsmgr hosts file /etc/dnsmgr/hosts
+## DNSMGR zones file /etc/dnsmgr/zones

 content